How to Help Your Child Adjust to Kindergarten Without Tears

-In this article, we will tell mums and dads how is the adaptation of the child towards the preschool establishment formed, in what it consists, what kind of steps towards adaptation exist and how to help the child to adapt themselves to a new group of children, quicker.
+In this article, we will tell mums and dads how the adaptation of the child towards the preschool establishment is formed, what it consists of, what kind of steps towards adaptation exist, and how to help the child to adapt themselves to a new group of children, quickly.

 Contents: